Current Research

 Oxidative Mechanisms

 The chemistry involved in the oxidation of atmospheric organic compounds is immensely complex, involving hundreds to thousands of different intermediate and product species.
-Our laboratory studies of this chemistry therefore involves a range of analytical techniques (mostly based on mass spectrometry), in order to characterize as large a fraction of the organic carbon as possible.
-Experiments are carried out in our fixed-temperature, fixed-volume 7.5 m3 Teflon chamber (as well as other reactors, such as our smaller “mini-chamber"), with the chemistry initiated either by various oxidants or by the photolysis of precursors of key organic radicals.
+Therefore, our laboratory studies this chemistry using a range of analytical techniques (mostly based on mass spectrometry), in order to characterize a large fraction of the organic carbon.
+Experiments are carried out in our fixed-temperature, fixed-volume 7.5 m3 Teflon chamber (as well as other reactors, such as our smaller “mini-chamber”), with the chemistry initiated either by various oxidants or by the photolysis of precursors of key organic radicals.
 Measurements of reaction kinetics and products enable an improved understanding of key reaction pathways, and/or the refinement of atmospheric chemical mechanisms.
+Because implementing full mechanisms in large-scale models is computationally expensive, we focus on critical branching points, especially peroxyl radical (RO2) chemistry, to recommend simplified yet accurate mechanisms for air quality and climate models.
+We are also developing a framework including a database and automated pipeline to systematically translate laboratory insights into mechanism development.
+Recently, we’ve expanded our research into non-traditional regimes, including studying organosulfur oxidation and chlorine radical initiated oxidation in systems representative of the remote troposphere.

 Lexy Lemar